Education

 A rendering of the central utility plant for expanding the University of Kentucky Albert B. Chandler Hospital.
 Provided by UK/KFI & Walsh Turner

 The project is expected to modernize UK’s existing water systems to be energy efficient.
-It will also provide backup generators to the hospital and more “utility piping” to support growth of the south campus.
+It will also provide backup generators to the hospital and more “utility piping” to support other areas of the south campus, Travis said.

 JF